 Windham home prices are not only among the most expensive in New Hampshire, but Windham real estate also consistently ranks among the most expensive in America.

 Unlike some towns, Windham isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Windham are a mix of both white- and blue-collar jobs.
 Overall, Windham is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Windham who work in management occupations (15.97%), sales jobs (10.28%), and business and financial occupations (10.27%).
+There are especially a lot of people living in Windham who work in management occupations (16.17%), office and administrative support (10.58%), and sales jobs (10.35%).

 Also of interest is that Windham has more people living here who work in computers and math than 95% of the places in the US.